GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 You should now see two versions listed, the most recent one of which has the `(default)` tag.
 Even though the new version is receiving all traffic, the first version we deployed is still running and consuming resources.
-If you visit `http://YOUR_PROJECT_ID.appspot.com/` you should see something that suggests that the app isn't working.
+If you visit `http://[YOUR_PROJECT_ID].appspot.com/` you should see something that suggests that the app isn't working.
 Time to rollback!

 ## Rollback

 We don't want to mess around with our code, we need to fix this right now.
-Users are mad!
+Users are upset!
 Go back to the list of versions and check the box next to the version that was deployed first.
 Now click the `MAKE DEFAULT` button located above the list.
 Traffic immediately switches over to the stable version.
 Crisis averted!